 - Messages are signed with the private key, the public key is used to identify the sender.

-Using an ID and a password provides access to the WL Sips interfaces with the associated rights.
+Using an ID and a password provides access to the Worldline Sips interfaces with the associated rights.
 The user can log out at any time.
 To ensure the security of users, the implemented security policy requires the following:

 - enter a new password the first time you log in

 - frequent password renewal (valid for three months)

 - the password must have a minimum length of 10 characters and must

 - at least one alphabetic character

 - at least one digit

 - at least one special character

 - the password must be different from the last four passwords used